 Sete Cidades is Portuguese for “Seven Cities.”
 People who have heard of it know it is “the place with the blue and green lakes.”
 It is one of the most beautiful geographical areas on the West side of Saõ Miguel, an island in the Azores.
 The Caldeira de Sete Cidades is one of the most photogenic areas of the Azores, which is quite a feat for an island archipelago that encompasses beauty at every corner.
 A caldeira is a large volcanic crater that forms after volcanic eruptions.
 The heat and force of an eruption often causes the mouth of the volcano to fall in on itself, leaving a massive crater in the earth.
 The collapsed volcanoes that form the caldeira of Sete Cidades are thought to be about 200,000 years old, and one of the older parts of Saõ Miguel.

 There are two lagoa Sete Cidades, or lakes of Sete Cidades: the lagoa azul and lagoa verde.
 One lake is green and one lake is blue, thus the names blue and green lakes.
-Legend states that an Azorean princess fell in love with a shepard in the area.
-The King did not approve of their romance and forbid his daughter from seeing the shepard.
-The tears of the blue-eyed princess and the green-eyed shepard were so great, they formed two lakes.
+Legend states that an Azorean princess fell in love with a shepherd in the area.
+The King did not approve of their romance and forbid his daughter from seeing the shepherd.
+The tears of the blue-eyed princess and the green-eyed shepherd were so great, they formed two lakes.
 In actuality, the green lake is much more shallow than the blue lake.
 Thus, the green lake reflects the greenery of the land and the algae below while the blue lake is significantly deeper and reflects the blue from the sky.

 Are there Seven Cities in Sete Cidades?